gudurumansi/Chatbot-geminiAi-/README.md

 6. Q: What is the distance between Earth and Mars?
    A: Gemini provides an approximate factual answer (example: Average 225 million km)

-Would you like me to also add **example log entries (JSON snippets)** from each level into this README so your submission looks more complete?